-By the definition of average cost, we know it is the ratio of total cost and number of manufactured products.
-The total cost here is also termed as unit cost, which is equal to sum of fixed cost and variable cost.
+By the definition of average cost, we know it is the ratio of the total cost to the number of manufactured products.
+The total cost here is also termed as unit cost, which is equal to the sum of fixed cost and variable cost.

 Average cost = Total cost/Number of units = (Fixed cost + Variable cost)/Number of units

-Whereas, marginal cost is the cost incurred due to change in the total cost because of increase in number of products.
-Hence, it is the additional cost, because of manufacturing of extra products.
+Whereas, marginal cost is the cost incurred due to the change in the total cost because of an increase in the number of products.
+Hence, it is the additional cost, because of the manufacturing of extra products.